-Learn how money, finance and property works and start investing early so you have time and compounding on your side.
+Learn how money, finance, and property work and start investing early so you have time and compounding on your side.

-Becoming financially fluent you will get invest rather than speculate.
+Becoming financially fluent means you will invest rather than speculate.

-One of the reasons most investors don’t develop the financial freedom they deserve is because they don’t understand the rules of money and they end up buying their properties with emotion.
+One of the reasons most investors don’t develop the financial freedom they deserve it because they don’t understand the rules of money and they end up buying their properties with emotion.

 The problem is most people buy their investments with emotion.

 They’re looking for a property that they would be happy living in, or the buy-in suburbs near where they live, or where they would like to holiday location, or near where they plan to retire.